-To the nose thyme is peppery and earthy.
-To the palate it is spicy with hints of clove, mint, and camphor.
+To the nose, thyme is peppery and earthy.
+To the palate, it is spicy with hints of clove, mint, and camphor.

 Thyme is a constant in many herbs blends: it combines well with allspice, basil, bay, chili, clove, garlic, lavender, marjoram, nutmeg, oregano, paprika, parsley, rosemary, and savory.
-Some would call thyme a “background” herb because it rarely takes front stage but gives complexity to many kitchen preparations.
+Some would call thyme a “background” herb because it rarely takes the front stage but gives complexity to many kitchen preparations.

 There are dozens of varieties of thyme.
 The best known are no doubt common thyme and lemon thyme.